Wisdom True and False

 Two essential qualities

 At the outset of discussing true wisdom, James gives its two essential qualities (v.
 13).
 First, it is productive of "good conversation" full of "works."
 Back when the KJV was translated, the word conversation had a very different meaning than it has today.
-Today it means "talk," but then it referred to a man’s way of conducting himself in society.
-For "conversation" we could substitute "manner of life" and come much closer to what James intends.
+Today it means "talk," but then it referred to a man’s way of conducting himself in society.1 For "conversation" we could substitute "manner of life" and come much closer to what James intends.
 He is saying that anyone observing the life of a wise man will see nothing but goodness, especially in the form of good deeds.
 Yes, the man will use good words, tending to instruct, comfort, and encourage, but even more he will make the effort to help others, though it requires a sacrifice of time and energy.
-For the sake of assisting the poor or God’s work, he will be willing to part with money he had intended for pleasing himself.
+For the sake of assisting the poor or God’s work, he will be willing to part with money he had intended to use for pleasing himself.
 He will be willing to break out of his own routines and give time to visiting the needy.
 Indeed, he will be willing to roll up his sleeves and undertake whatever useful work needs to be done.
-Thus, James is returning here to one of his major themes—that a good man is a doer and not just a talker.
+Thus, James is returning here to one of his major themes—that to qualify as a good person does not depend just on what you say.
+It also depends on what you do.

 Paul serves as our example.
 After his ship wrecked on the Island of Malta, he was willing to join others in gathering sticks for the fire (Acts 28:3).
 This leader of gentile Christianity was not too important to get his hands dirty.